skrusche63/spark-piwik/README.md

 ## Integration of Piwik Analytics with Apache Spark

-Piwik is a widely used web analytics platform, and, it is an appropriate starting point for market basket analysis, user behavior analytics and more.
+In this project, we illustrate that Apache Spark not only is a fast and general engine for large-scale data processing, but also an appropriate means to integrate existing data source and make their data applicable by sophisticated machine learning, mining and prediction algorithms.
+As a specific data source, we selected [Piwik Analytics](http://piwik.org/), which is a widely used open source platform for web analytics, and, an appropriate starting point for market basket analysis, user behavior analytics and more.

 From [piwik.org](http://piwik.org/)
 > Piwik is the leading open source web analytics platform that gives you valuable insights into your website’s visitors, your marketing campaigns and much more, so you can optimize your strategy and online experience of your visitors.